EQAR/deqar-docs/docs/institution_data.md

 > Other identifiers may be provided for higher education institutions in OrgReg and must be provided for higher education institutions which are not in OrgReg and for all other providers.
 >
 > EQAR runs a background list of other trusted identifiers presented below.
+>
+> For other providers based in the European Union, agencies are expected to submit the EU - VAT number as identifier.

 * Provider Identifier (<code>identifier</code>; conditionally required; string)
   Please note that identifiers must be unique within your agency or within the resource provided.